 Sometimes it really does take a whole neighborhood to rescue a cat, but when he’s a sweet, friendly, outgoing creamsicle kitty and everyone is watching out for him, it’s not so hard.

-Nugget came to the right feeding station and flashed his nuggets, which we then plotted to remove, so I called Margo and she helped me with a low-cost neither with rabies through HCMT for this past Sunday.
-Then Nugget flashed an ugly seeping wound and got to come indoors at Peg’s house and eat four cans of food each day.
+Nugget came to the right feeding station and flashed his nuggets, which we then plotted to remove, so I called Margo from the Homeless Cat Management Team and she helped me with a low-cost neuter with rabies for this past Sunday.
+Then Nugget flashed an ugly seeping wound and got to come indoors at neighbor Peg’s house and eat four cans of food each day inside instead of out.
 I quickly pulled as many strings as I have and found a lower-cost visit with a veterinarian to check his wound.
-His wound was okay, so Sunday I transported him to be neutered with the help of the Homeless Cat Management Team.
+His wound was okay, so Sunday he would be neutered.

 Peg called early Sunday morning to say that morning Nugget got really tired of the no-food ordeal and decided to spill his litterbox, and then his water bowl, and then roll around in the wet clay litter!
 It took three tries to clean him up.
 I will add that Peg is an ordained minister and hosts an online service each Sunday morning for members of her Facebook group.
 Before COVID she preached at one or more churches Sunday mornings but this Sunday was simply going to attend a service for the first time, at 9:30 a.m.
 She still managed to do both of those, and look neat and clean and drop him off here, after cleaning up Nugget for his neuter!